Updated on: 03 Feb, 2026

 Pricing: Free plan available; Paid plans start at $30/server/year

 Mumble is a free, open-source VoIP app that's perfect for gamers who want minimal delay and crisp audio.
-As a Discord alternative, it's known for its low-latency performance, encryption, and unique positional audio, offering an immersive voice chat experience in a lightweight package.
+As a Discord alternative, it is marketed as an ultra-low latency voice platform with encryption, positional audio, and no centralized data collection, providing a fully immersive voice chat experience in a compact package.

 Cons: